FormidableLabs/react-native-app-auth/.changeset/orange-apples-jump.md

 'react-native-app-auth': patch
 ---

-Improve readibility of method arguments be renaming `headers` argument to `customHeaders`
+Improve readability of method arguments be renaming `headers` argument to `customHeaders`